remimetral/framework/readme.md

 php artisan voyager:install --with-dummy
 ```

-You can now access your admin panel at [http://homestead.test/admin](http://homestead.test/admin).

-If you did go ahead with the dummy data, a user should have been created for you with the following login credentials:
+If you did go ahead with the dummy data, a user should have been created for you with the following login credentials

 * **email:** `admin@admin.com`
 * **password:** `password`

-> Note: Please note that a dummy user is **only** created if there are no current users in your database.
+> Note: A dummy user is **only** created if there are no current users in your database.

 If you did not go with the dummy user, you may wish to assign admin privileges to an existing user.